The Magnus Archives Reviews

 Rusty Quill Gaming Podcast has fantasy, fun for all

-Stellar Firma performed well at the 2019 Audio Verse Awards taking
+Stellar Firma wins two Audio Verse Awards 2019

 - Discoverpods